Olamide Zaccheaus Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Matchup vs. Dallas

-- Zaccheaus had 10 receiving yards in one career matchup against the Cowboys, 15.5 fewer than his receiving yards prop bet over/under for Sunday's game (25.5).
+- In his one matchup against the Cowboys, Zaccheaus' 10 receiving yards total is 15.5 less than his over/under for Sunday's game (25.5).

-- Zaccheaus did not have a touchdown catch in that game against the Cowboys.
+- Zaccheaus did not have a touchdown catch in that contest against the Cowboys.

-- The 287.5 yards per game the Cowboys are conceding through the air makes them the NFL's 27th-ranked pass defense.
+- The 287.5 passing yards the Cowboys yield per game makes them the NFL's 27th-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Cowboys defense is ranked 17th in the NFL.
+- The Cowboys have surrendered 14 touchdowns through the air (1.8 per game).
+They are 17th in the league in that category.

 Recent Performances

-- In last week's outing against the Saints, Zaccheaus was targeted three times, totaling 58 yards on three receptions (averaging 19.3 yards per grab) while scoring two touchdowns.
+- In last week's matchup with the Saints, Zaccheaus caught three passes for 58 yards (19.3 yards per reception) and scored two touchdowns while being targeted three times.

-- Over his last three games, Zaccheaus has caught five passes on five targets for 83 yards and two touchdowns, averaging 27.7 yards per game.
+- Zaccheaus' during his last three games stat line reveals five catches for 83 yards and two touchdowns.
+He averaged 27.7 yards per game, and was targeted five times.

 Zaccheaus' Atlanta Teammates